gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

 The format of the network request is known as the [Web Push Protocol](https://tools.ietf.org/html/draft-ietf-webpush-protocol).
 This protocol is a standard that all push services must adhere to.

-Let's look at what pieces of information we need to make one of these Web Push Protocol requests.
+Let's look at what pieces of information we need add as headers to make a Web Push Protocol request.

 <table>
   <tr>